-You're only allowed to “touch” a hand held communication device (cell phone) in two circumstances:
+You're only allowed to “touch” a hand held communication device (cell phone) in two circumstances while operating a vehicle:

 1) Calling 9-1-1 in an Emergency Situation.